jameslnewell/rechannel/README.md

 Hooks:

+- `$init : function`  Optional.
+Called after the redux store is initialised.
+May return a promise.
-- `beforeLoad : function`  Optional.
-Called before data is pre-loaded.
+- `$load : function`  Optional.
+Called after any data is (pre-)loaded.
 May return a promise.

 Client specific options: